 For its part, the General Finance Sub-Division and the Chief Audit Executive have duly notified the Committee about the accounting treatment for any one-off transactions that have taken place over the year as well as how they are treated for tax purposes.
-Notable in this regard is how the Audit Committee has been keeping track of the search for an investor to take a controlling stake in Enerfín for the purposes of determining the right timing for the sale of the net assets of the Enerfín sub-group as "Non-current assets held for sale" and classifying this segment as "Discontinued operations" while looking into the accounting implications which arise from this sale appropriately.
+In this regard, the Audit Committee has supervised the accounting and tax impacts of the sale of the Enerfin Subgroup, once the sale was completed at the end of May 2024.

-Lastly, the financial information (six-monthly and annual) and the non-financial information (annual) have been reviewed and audited or checked by the external auditors as each case dictated, the Committee having been kept duly informed via the appropriate meetings with them on the findings of their work and conclusions drawn.
+Lastly, the financial information (six-monthly and annual) and the non-financial information (annual) have been reviewed and audited or checked by the external auditors and verifiers as each case dictated, the Committee having been kept duly informed via the appropriate meetings with them on the findings of their work and conclusions drawn.